rollerworks/search/README.md

 Requirements
 ------------

-You need at least PHP 5.3.3, and preferable the Intl extension for international support.
+You need at least PHP 5.3.3, and Intl extension for international support.

-For framework integration you use the following;
+For framework integration you may use the following;

 * [Symfony2 Bundle](https://github.com/rollerworks/RollerworksSearchBundle)
 * [Symfony2 DependencyInjection](https://github.com/rollerworks/rollerworks-search-symfony-di)